Natural Ways to Kill Weeds and Get Them Out Of Your Garden

 Comb your garden for weeds once per week.
 Keep a bucket at hand while you work to make cleanup easy.
 You won’t get every single weed — don’t even try — but do your best to remove the bulk of them.
 To save your back, kneel or squat beside your beds rather than bending at the waist.
 Knee pads or a stool can be helpful for this purpose.

-Don’t give them space.
 As the saying goes, nature abhors a vacuum.
 Take this truism to heart in your garden.
 Rather than leaving bare patches of soil, use vegetable garden-friendly organic mulches such as straw or leaves.
-You can also try an inorganic plastic mulch, available from garden supply stores.
+You can also try an inorganic plastic mulch.
 In addition to keeping weeds at bay, mulch is a great way to conserve water by reducing evaporation.

 Disposing of Weeds